pleiszenburg/zugbruecke/CONTRIBUTING.rst

 - Code maintainability comes first (until further notice), speed second.
   Speed does not hurt, though, and a lot of code could use some improvements.
 - Security has not been a primary concern so far, but it could use a lot of improvement.
+- Unimplemented routines and classes are offered as stubs.

 Submitting patches
 ------------------